 In addition to a great planetary telescope, you'll want some short focal length, high-magnification eyepieces.
 To calculate magnification, divide the focal length of the telescope by the focal length of the eyepiece.
 Remember when shopping for planetary telescope gear that you typically don't want to exceed much more than around 50x magnification for each inch of aperture of your telescope.
-So, if you have the Sky-Watcher 100mm ProED refractor above (which is 4" diameter), you really don't want to go much above 4x50 = 200 power when magnifying your image.
+So, if you have the Sky-Watcher 100mm Evostar refractor above (which is 4" diameter), you really don't want to go much above 4x50 = 200 power when magnifying your image.
 The focal length of the telescope is 900mm, so to achieve the maximum useful magnification, then a 4.5mm eyepiece would be ideal.

 - TeleVue 3-6mm Nagler Zoom